 Fertility can be affected at the pretesticular (hypothalamic-pituitary-gonadal axis), testicular, or posttesticular (sperm delivery) levels.

 While clinicians sometimes focus exclusively on the adverse impact of cancer treatments, cancer and the body’s response to this disease process can each disrupt the normal reproductive system, even before the initiation of any cancer therapies.

 Pretesticular Effects of Cancer

 Tumors involving the central nervous system (CNS) can disrupt the hypothalamic-pituitary-gonadal (HPG) axis.
 These effects can arise due to the growth of cancer within these structures, infiltration of these structures, or mass effect.
 Additionally, perturbations of normal hypothalamic-pituitary function can result from inflammatory cell– and cytokine-mediated immune responses to certain types of tumors.
 The cytokines and other modulators produced by the tumors themselves or by the immune system in response to the tumor can result in an anorexia–cachexia syndrome, a condition seen commonly in patients with advanced cancer.7 Interleukin-1 (IL-1), tumor necrosis factor-alpha (TNF-α), and interferon alpha (INF-α) have all been linked to disruption of hypothalamic-pituitary function and anorexia–cachexia syndrome.
 This pathophysiological mechanism might also lead to pretesticular fertility impairment in some males.
-Central hypogonadism is highly prevalent among patients ...
+Central hypogonadism is highly ...